-A-1 The commenter accurately summarizes the proposed aquatic facility improvements adjacent to Shery Continuation High School.
-As the proposed improvements would be funded entirely by local bond measures, and no state bond funds would be utilized, the Department of Toxic Substances Control (DTSC) is commenting on the Mitigated Negative Declaration as a reviewing agency.
+A-1 The commenter accurately summarizes the improvements proposed on the existing South High School campus.
+Because the improvements would be funded entirely by local bond measures and no state bond funds would be used, the Department of Toxic Substances Control (DTSC) is commenting on the Mitigated Negative Declaration as a reviewing agency.
 DTSC is neither a trustee nor responsible agency for this project.